wp-plugins/youtube-channel/readme.txt

 If you does not see your latest video in your uplaods feed (which you can access at https://gdata.youtube.com/feeds/api/users/YOUR_YT_USERID/uploads by replacing YOUR_YT_USERID with your real youtube user ID), then YTC will not see it too.

 == Changelog ==
+= 2.2.1 =
+* Fix: to prevent broken JSON feed, transient caching changed from plain serialized string to base64_encode
+* Add: URL parameter `ytc_force_recache` to force recache, also included on Help tab in plugin settings

 = 2.2.0 =
 * Add: open thumbnails in lightbox and stay on site, instead opening YouTube page (Magnific Popup jQuery library)
 * Add: make thumbnail responsive